DanielFerrariR/tr-exporter/README.md

-# tr2sa: Convert Trade Republic Transactions History to Snowball Analytics CSV
+# TR Export: Export Trade Republic Transactions History and convert to common portfolio trackers

-This library only purpose is to generate a CSV file for Snowball Analytics.
+This library only purpose is to download the transaction history from a Trade Republic and conver to common portfolio trackers.
 It is not affiliated with Trade Republic Bank GmbH.

 Currently supported transactions: